redwoodjs/redwoodjs-com-archive/docs/testing.md

 To effectively test the web side, you should be familiar with [Jest](https://jestjs.io/docs/en/getting-started), [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), and [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom).
 Kent C. Dodd's [blog](https://kentcdodds.com/blog/?q=testing) is also an excellent resource.

+### Mocking GraphQL Requests

+To test things like Cells, you'll need to mock GraphQL requests.
+Redwood uses Mock Serice Worker to provide an elegant mocking solution not only for testing, but also for storybook.
+See Mocking GraphQL Requests.

 <!-- TODO -->
 <!-- Handled later in routes? -->
 <!-- Why do we have a custom render? -->